quantori/gCRL/README.md

 ---

-**gCRL** (graph-guided Causal Representation Learning) is a framework for learning structured latent representations of single-cell CRISPR perturbation data.
+**gCRL** (GRN-informed Causal Representation Learning) is a framework for learning structured latent representations of single-cell CRISPR perturbation data.
 It uses Gene Regulatory Networks (GRNs) as structural priors to align the latent space with biologically meaningful axes (eigengenes), enabling zero-shot generalisation to unseen combinations of perturbations.

 Two model variants are provided: **gCRL-AE** (autoencoder) and **gCRL-VAE** (variational autoencoder).